-Shawn is a mama, writer, and guide on the path of authentic, integrative practice.
-With an undergraduate emphasis on English and Religious Studies at Georgetown University and Oxford University, and a graduate degree in Eastern Classics and Sanskrit from St. John’s College, Shawn combines her studies in philosophy, linguistics, and mystical poetry with the alchemy of more than two decades of living yoga.
+Shawn is a guide on the path of authentic, integrative practice.
+She holds an undergraduate degree in English and Religious Studies from Georgetown University and Oxford University as well as a graduate degree in Eastern Classics and Sanskrit from St. John’s College.
+Drawing on these formal studies in philosophy, linguistics, and mystical poetry, her teaching is grounded in the embodiment of more than two decades of living yoga.

-Shawn holds space for others to awaken and heal through the practice of sacred embodiment.
-Her offerings have emerged from immersion in the teachings of Insight Meditation and myriad lineages of modern yoga, including, most resonantly, Prana Vinyasa: an energetic, creative, full-spectrum approach to embodying the living flow of yoga.
-Through this open system, Shawn teaches classical and natural pathways of vinyasa drawn from her teacher’s illuminated sharing, Krishnamacharya’s heritage, Tantra, Ayurveda, Bhakti, Mystical Poetry, and the organic unfolding of her own practice.
+Shawn holds intuitive space for awakening, regeneration, and healing.
+Her teaching reflects the influence of classical yoga philosophy, Insight Meditation, and myriad lineages of modern yoga including, most resonantly, Prana Flow: an energetic, creative, full-spectrum approach to embodying yoga as life-presence.
+Shawn teaches traditional and natural pathways of movement distilled from her teacher, Krishnamacharya’s heritage, Kashmir Shaivism, Ayurveda, Bhakti, Mysticism, and the instinctual unfolding of her own practice.

 “Shawn showed me that teaching yoga is an art.
 That we as teachers are artists and healers, and that we can help our students to be creative and expressive in their bodies, and that through this, we begin to heal ourselves, our students, our community, the world.
 Who taught me that the voice that comes from the depths of your soul, whose rhythm matches the cadence of your heartbeat, can awaken light and love and grace.
 Who showed me that yoga can be poetry in motion.”Elissa Margolin